 If a building or road is constructed on a loose substrate, or the finish has cracks as a result of sticking, the weight of a structure or passing traffic will slowly compact the material downward.
 As a result, the structure or road will slowly change in shape – causing cracks, expensive structural damage or a cracked pavement that is unusable or unsafe.

-There are many different types of rollers on the market, all designed to suit a particular type of job or worksite.
+There are many different types of compaction rollers on the market, all designed to suit a particular type of construction project or worksite.
 They vary by size, weight, compaction output and drum type.

 What kind of roller should I use?

-We carry Australia’s most comprehensive roller hire range, including:
+We carry Australia’s most comprehensive roller hire range.
+The following rollers are available in our range:

-For our comprehensive guide to these rollers, and our advice for choosing the right roller every time.
+For our comprehensive guide to these different types of rollers available, and our advice for how to choose the right roller every time.

 Common compaction terms explained

-Let’s get a bit more detailed by looking at some compaction jargon that isn’t always well-understood, including frequency, amplitude, centrifugal force and static linear load.
+Let’s get a bit more detailed by looking at some compaction jargon that isn’t always well-understood, such as frequency, amplitude, centrifugal force and static linear load.

 Amplitude is the distance between the ‘up and down’ (or top and bottom) position of the drum per hit.
 Higher amplitudes are recommended when you’re compacting non-cohesive material, whereas lower amplitudes are suggested for the compaction of semi-cohesive and cohesive materials.
 For soil, aim for an amplitude range between 2.5 mm (rockfill) and 0.8 mm (clay) – and for asphalt compaction it’s best to land somewhere between 0.25-0.8 mm.

 Centrifugal force depends on the frequency and eccentric mass of your drum/vibrating system.
 Higher centrifugal forces allow for a bigger depth effect of compaction, therefore higher compaction outputs.
-For harder-to-compact materials such as boulders, rocks or sands, you’ll need a higher centrifugal force
+For harder-to-compact materials such as boulders, rocks, clay, or sand, you’ll need a higher centrifugal force.

 Static linear load is the value of applied linear pressure only by a drum load, generated from the machine weight itself.
 This factor is one of the most important technological parameters of a compaction roller and is also considered in other standardised equations and in several compaction formulas.
 The static linear load generally has higher compactive parameters.